pnp/powershell/README.md

 ## Supportability and SLA

 This library is open-source and community provided library with active community providing support for it.
-There is no SLA or direct support for this open-source component from Microsoft.
-Please report any issues using the [issues list](https://github.com/pnp/pnpcore/issues).
+This is not Microsoft provided module so there's no no SLA or direct support for this open-source component from Microsoft.
+Please report any issues using the [issues list](https://github.com/pnp/powershell/issues).

 ---
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.